 Buying a Home

 Do you want a brand new home in a gated community with amenities and activities?
 Do you want an older home that is not a cookie-cutter-type subdivision home?
-Do you want a home in an historic neighborhood?
+Do you want a home in a historic neighborhood?
 Do you want a home in an empty-nest community, like a retirement community or an adult resort living community where no children are permitted?
 Do you want acreage or horse property?
-I have lots of questions, but not many answers!
 You can find it all in metro Phoenix, but if you are looking for a specific type of home or community, that will help to narrow your search.

 It Just Feels Good